Skip to Content

 Ferry views on the way to the Three Cities

 Longer 90-minute cruises* are available around Malta’s two harbours on board a traditional sailing boat known as a luzzi, with a commentary about Valletta’s history.
-If you prefer more flexibility, you can also hire a boat with or without a skipper though the SamBoat* boat rental site and explore the Three Cities or head out along the coast.
+If you prefer more flexibility, you can also hire a boat with or without a skipper though the SamBoat* rental site and explore the Three Cities or head out along the coast.

 Or for something uniquely Maltese, how about a trip on a dgħajsa?
 These tiny traditional wooden fishing boats are painted in red, blue and yellow.
 They were originally used to ferry sailors from their ships to land but now use motors rather than oars to take visitors across to the Three Cities (€2) or on a 30-minute tour around the harbour (€8).